 To start, we must answer the question, “What is mental health?”
 According to an official government resource on mental health, mental health “includes our emotional, psychological, and social well-being.”
 This means that mental health impacts feelings and the way minds work, which in turn influences the way individuals interact with peers and the world around them.

 But how do mental health conditions develop?
 Well, the Centers for Disease Control and Prevention (CDC) explains that “mental health is important at every stage of life, from childhood and adolescence through adulthood.”
-Mental health conditions do not discriminate: anybody can struggle with their mental health, whether they are children or grown adults.
+Mental health conditions do not discriminate: anybody can struggle with their mental disorder, whether they are children or grown adults.
 In fact, your experiences in life from childhood and onward can directly influence your psychological well-being.

 Many mental health conditions are also genetic, meaning that they are passed down through families.
-Additionally, your relationship with your mental health can be greatly influenced by life experiences such as abuse, trauma, and environmental factors.
+Additionally, your relationship with your mental disorders can be greatly influenced by life experiences such as abuse, trauma, and environmental factors.

 Mental disorders can be challenging to detect and therefore quite difficult to treat.
 However, taking care of your mental health is extremely important.
 When left untreated, your mental health conditions could lead to further complications.